 “Eddie, I don’t want to go in.
 It’s too scary.”
-Cleo as she held her jacket closer.
-It was a chilly September night and her boyfriend had dragged her out of her warm home for their four-week anniversary of dating to go a massive place that is near a cluster of forest that enclosed around the small town of Winchester, Kansas.
-“Oh, come on Clo,” her most hated nickname from him.
-“It’ll be fun and adventurous.”
-The red curly head male said as he pulled out a chain cutter, from the backpack that rested on her back, and cut the lock from the gate that surrounded the half-burned asylum which easily snapped before falling to the ground with a clunk.
+Cleo said, holding her jacket closer.
+It was a chilly September night and her boyfriend had dragged her out of her warm home for their four-week anniversary of dating to go a massive place that is near a forest which enclosed around the small town of Winchester, Kansas.
+“Oh, come on Clo,” her most hated nickname from him. “it’ll be fun and adventurous.”
+The red curly head male said as he pulled out a chain cutter, from the backpack that rested on her back, and cut the lock from the gate that surrounded the half-burned asylum which easily snapped before falling to the ground with a soft clunk.
 Cleo had been put in charge of holding the backpack and the flashlight that was on and shining on the gate though it trembled from her shivering.
 She only wore a tank top, pajama pants, simple flats and the thin jacket over her shoulders.
-“My mom used to work her and she says it’s dangerous.”
+“My mom used to work here and she says it’s dangerous.”
 She said as Eddie pushed open the gates that creaked from not being open till now.
 It gave her a creepy feeling.
 “And like a goody-two-shoes, you listened to her.”
-He replied as he took her wrist and took her inside.
+He replied as he took her wrist and escorted her inside.